meceware/meceware.com/docs/fullpage-for-elementor.md

 ## Requirements

-* WordPress version should be at least 5.6.
+* WordPress version should be at least v5.6, recommended v6.x.
 * Elementor plugin should be active on the WordPress site and at least 2.7.3.

 ## Tutorial Video